Reimagining memory recall

 Although, the framework did the trick, we learnt that this experience cannot be human free.
 Digital Teach-Back needs human overview to ensure medical information is conveyed accurately.

-In the end, I imagined Digital Teach-Back to function with human oversight —
+In the end, Digital Teach-Back needs to function with human oversight.

 Teach